jfrobbins/blog/content/posts/boona-tandem-showerhead.md

 ## Introduction

 When I first heard about the [Boona Tandem Shower Head](https://boona.com/products/tandem), it was through a meme about its Shark Tank appearance.
-Intrigued by the concept, I decided to give it a shot when I saw it on sale.
+Intrigued by the concept, I decided to give it a shot when I saw it on sale (around $230, vs the usual $250).
 Here's how it changed our daily shower routine.

 ![burns](/random/memes/burns-shower.gif)